Professor C Leonidopoulos

-His general research interests lie in the Electroweak Symmetry-Breaking mechanism, in Exotica physics searches (such as W') at the LHC, and in hadron-collider triggers.
-In the next years, together with his research team, he will be focusing on the measurement of the properties of the newly discovered Higgs boson.
-In parallel, he will continue working on searches for new exotic particles, on upgrading the High-Level Trigger and on R&D for the so-called Level-1 Track Trigger for the ATLAS experiment at the LHC, and the design of future colliders.
+His general research interests lie in the Electroweak Symmetry-Breaking mechanism, in Exotic physics searches at the LHC, and in triggers.
+In the next years, together with his research team, he will be focussing on searches for new exotic particles and upgrades of the High-Level Trigger for the ATLAS experiment at the LHC, and the design of future colliders.

 Higgs Massive Open Online Course (MOOC)